Local Scale Invariance in Quantum Theory: A Non-Hermitian Pilot-Wave Formulation: Spin-1/2 relativistic particle

 where $\mathds 1 = e^{\frac{e_I}{\hbar c}\int^x_\mathcal{C} A^{\mu'} dx_{\mu'}}$ is the parallel-transported scale from space-time point $x_0 \to x$ along the particle trajectory $\mathcal C$, defined by the guidance equation

 Note that \eqref{dguy} implies that the form of the guidance equation is unchanged by the introduction of $e_I$, as in section \ref{nonrel}.
-Also note that the solution to $\Omega$ for both the Pauli equation and the Dirac equation is the same as that for the non-relativistic Schrödinger equation, with the only difference that the guidance equation is different in each case.\\
+Also note that the definition of the scale factor $\mathds 1$ is the same for the Schrödinger, Pauli and Dirac equations. \\